 One thing you’ll have heard is the importance of a diverse portfolio.
 Having a wide range of investments can help manage the ups and downs of individual asset classes.

 Investing in commercial property - directly or via listed real estate investment trusts - can complement other asset classes in an investment portfolio.
 At Charter Hall, creating and managing these types of investments is our speciality.

-Direct property can provide the potential for capital growth over the long term, offers diversification benefits, and access to regular income that isn't necessarily correlated to listed investments.
+Direct property can provide the potential for capital growth over the long term, benefits associated with a diversified portfolio, access to regular income and returns that have a low correlation to listed investments.

-Investments in listed real estate trusts also offer potential capital growth and diversification benefits.
-As it can be traded on a stock exchange, these types of investments can also provide the benefit of liquidity.
+Investments in listed real estate trusts also offer the potential for capital growth and diversification benefits.
+As they can be traded on a stock exchange, these types of investments are subject to market volatility, however they provide the benefit of liquidity.

 Hear from Steven Bennett, Direct CEO at Charter Hall about the importance of commercial property in your investment portfolio.

 On this page, we’ll cover the basics of commercial property investment, including advantages and risks, how to get started, and what potential returns to expect.

 Direct funds or listed real estate investment trusts (REITs) often provide access to high quality commercial properties in diversified portfolios.
 You can invest as an individual, through a self-managed super fund (SMSF) or through other entities such as companies or trusts.

 Before we proceed, these are some of the important commercial property terms will be helpful to understand when considering investing in commercial real estate.